 “When it rains, everyone piles into these social areas,” said Project Manager John Mazjun, so Daytona needed enough airflow to accommodate more than 100,000 people.
 Since conditioning the open-air concourses was not an option, Daytona looked at fans.
 According to Mazjun, “One of our aviation facilities had done nothing but rave about their Big Ass Fan for years.
 We thought they’d be perfect for the concourses.”

-Once Mazjun reached out to Big Ass Solutions, the process was painless.
-Mazjun sent blueprints for the concourses; Big Ass Solutions’ design team took care of the rest, crafting a layout that maximizes airflow while staying in budget.
+Once Mazjun reached out to Big Ass Fans, the process was painless.
+Mazjun sent blueprints for the concourses; Big Ass Fans’ design team took care of the rest, crafting a layout that maximizes airflow while staying in budget.
 The support stayed top-notch even through installation, according to Mazjun.
 “A few of the fans were damaged during shipping.
-It wasn’t Big Ass Solutions’ fault, but I called them and they had replacements overnighted to us within an hour.
+It wasn’t Big Ass Fans’ fault, but I called them and they had replacements overnighted to us within an hour.
 It’s one of the best working relationships I’ve ever had.”

 All told, Daytona installed 40 Big Ass Fans throughout its new concourses.
 The fans are integrated into the speedway’s automation system, allowing for a single point-of-control for fans, lights and HVAC systems.
 Feedback from both racing fans and employees has been overwhelmingly positive.
 Mazjun said that the Big Ass Fans are often singled out by event attendees as one of their favorite changes on surveys the track sends out.
 Likewise, track president Wile said that the fans have improved the working environment for staff during long race-day shifts.